William-Lake/E4BasicAppDemo/README.md

 ----------
 ### Motivation
 I'm relatively new to Computer Programming and as part of my work have been learning more about building software with the Eclipse E4 Rich Client Platform.
-As I continue, I'd like to share what I've learned with others who may also have the desire to work with E4.
-Instead of lessons however, I prefer hands on examples.
+There are a number of things I've learned and one of them is how to build a simple E4 application with RCP.
+This example program exists to provide others a jumping off point for applying this functionality into their own apps.

 ----------